katelyn-chun/booklistOOPproject/README.md

 - I want to be able to load my book-list from file (if I choose)
 - I want to be able to add multiple books to a book list
 - I want to be prompted with the option to load data from file when the application starts and prompted with the option to save data to file when the application ends

+# Instructions for Grader
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by pressing "Add Book" after entering a book title and other book attributes
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by selecting a book in the list and viewing its details
+- You can locate my visual component by adding a book, which displays an image
+- You can save the state of my application by pressing "Save Booklist"
+- You can reload the state of my application by pressing "Load Booklist"